trsh/MMBVE-API-design-documentation/README.md

 }
 ```

-Object holding info about collision
+Object holding info about collision.

-- `impactPoint` local hit point.
+- `impactPoint` local hit point
-- `voxelAccessor` voxel colliding.
+- `voxelAccessor` voxel colliding

 #### Hit

 ```
 Hit {
   float3 localPointOnVoxel
-  Voxel voxel
+  VoxelAccessor voxel
   float length
 }
 ```

-- `localPointOnVoxel` local hit point.
+- `localPointOnVoxel` local hit point
-- `voxel` voxel being hit.
+- `voxel` voxel being hit
-- `length` ray total length.
+- `length` ray total length

 ### Registers

 Engine can make impressive optimziations if it knows all possible variations of the voxel generic data.
 There for we have function:

-`registerVoxelProperties(str propertyName, [all values in array])` // TODO: str properties can be dangerous
+`registerVoxelProperties<T = propery of Voxel>(keyof T propery, valueof T[] values)`

+- `propery` generic property like `color`
+- `values` generic property value like `{ float3(1,0,0), float3(1,1,0) }`

+NOTE: This is not optional.

 ### Settings

-`changeSettings(int gridPartitionSize, int minVoxelSize)`
+`changeSettings(int gridPartitionSize, int minVoxelSize, int treeDepth)`

 This should be called somwhere in game initialization phase to provide these important settings to the engine.

-- `gridPartitionSize` is the size of a single partition.
+- `gridPartitionSize` is the size of a single partition
 - `minVoxelSize` how small is the smallest voxel.
-This will have major impact on performance and visual appeal.
+This will have major impact on performance and visual appeal
+- `treeDepth` how many lod levels each partition grid tree (acceleration structure) will have

 ### Camera